Onitsiky/poja/README.md

 #### Database

 You can either choose a PostgreSQL running on Aurora v1, or an SQLite running on EFS.
-If you already have an existing database, and want POJA to use that, no problem.
+If you already have an existing database, even outside AWS -- such as on [Neon](https://neon.tech/), then no problem at all: poja allows you to point to it by defining your custom/associated environnement variables.

 ```diff
 - Use of Aurora v1 is deprecated though.